hacdias/hacdias.com/content/uses/index.md

 ## 📀 Software {#software}

 The list below contains some of my favorite software, or software that I use on a daily basis that is crucial for my work.
-Some may call this [App Defaults](https://defaults.rknight.me/).
+Some may call this my [app defaults](https://defaults.rknight.me/).

 <div class='box tb'>